How To Remain Optimistic When In Times Of Adversity

 Although our brains are set to think on a negative bias, optimism is also part of our make-up.
 What optimism requires is more effort.

 What optimism does, is influences our overall worldview.
-It affects how we experience every area of our existence.
+It affects how we experience every facet of our existence.

 What’s known is optimism is the key driver, that effects our physical health and mental wellness.

-Not only does being an eternal optimist promote better health, entrepreneurs claim it’s the key to their success.
+Not only does being an eternal optimist promote better health, entrepreneurs and visionaries claim it’s the key to their success.

 Two Ways Of Dealing With Adversity

 1.) – The first is problem focused coping.
-What this person attempts to find, is what the main cause of the setbacks are.
+What we attempt to find, is what the main cause of the setbacks are.

-They will deal with it directly and forcefully, attempting to eliminate or alter it.
-To analyze the hardship then determine solutions.
+We deal with it directly and forcefully, attempting to eliminate or alter it.
+To analyze the hardship then determine the solutions.

 2.)
-The second is emotion focused coping, where the individual will find ways of reducing or managing the emotional aftermath of adversity.
+The second is emotion focused coping, where we find ways of reducing or managing the emotional aftermath of adversity.

-So the person might attempt to distract themselves, this to avoid pondering about the event.
+We might attempt to distract ourselves, to avoid further pondering about the event.

-They may also seek emotional support from their family or friends, or even turn to religion or vices for solace.
+We may also seek emotional support from our family or friends, or even turn to religion or vices for solace.

 How Optimists Deal With Setbacks